salmanmuqri/QuizApp/README.md

 Connect with me on linked in https://www.linkedin.com/in/muhammad-salman-muqri-89a42119b/

-Hope you do well in your projects, Thank you for visiting this project
+Hope you do well in your projects, Thank you for visiting this project *AI help has been taken in this project*